-Fall 2001 marked the beginning of a unique partnership with the HantzGroup with the development of an in-house Executive MBA program.
+The fall of 2001 marked the beginning of our corporate and industry MBA programs with the development of an in-house Executive MBA program with the Hantz Group.
 This program was designed to meet the needs of the dynamic managerial and leadership roles of individuals in the financial services sector.
-In summer 2004, The Dow Chemical Company and the graduate school joined hands to launch a Global Executive MBA program.
+In 2004, The Dow Chemical Company and the graduate school partnered to launch a Global Executive MBA program.
 Custom designed for Dow, the program was only available to those employees identified as future leaders of the company.